Board Members in the IEF

 Mary was born and educated in England.
 Her husband is from Northern Ireland and when they got married in 1977, the intention was to live in Yorkshire.
 However a working summer holiday in Northern Ireland, encouragement from his family to stay here, and finding a beautiful, old farmhouse on the Ards Peninsula enticed her to stay!

+She has worked in a variety of schools in England, in France, both pre and post qualification, and in Northern Ireland.
+She has also visited schools in America, Spain, Norway, Israel and the West Bank, to observe practice in the classrooms and to discuss educational philosophy.
+In addition to this she has also worked in the Rudolf Steiner School in Holywood and is now a Trustee of the school.
 A career break of 8 years, during the time when her 3 sons were born, and were of pre-school age, took her into a prolonged period of cross-community work in her local village.
 During this period she was Chairperson of the Parent and Toddler Group and also the Community Association, of which she was a founder member and which delivered a much needed community hall and health facilities.
 She continues to be Chair of the Board of Governors of Kircubbin Community Nursery.

 June Wilkinson has one daughter and lives with her husband outside Crossgar.
 She has a degree in social policy and business management and commenced her career in the NI Civil Service in November 1977.
-She has had a varied career working on a range of policy and development areas including capital investment projects in the Department of Health and the Maze/Long Kesh project in OFMDFM.
+She has had a varied career working on a range of policy and development areas including capital investment projects in the Department of Health and OFMDFM.
 June concluded her career in the Department of Education securing Executive approval and publication of the Children and Young People’s Strategy for NI.
 The strategy is the framework through which government must deliver improved outcomes for all children and young people in NI.

-A committed supporter of integrated education, June was part of the Parents Group who, with the support of the IEF in 2006, opened the independent post-primary Rowallane Integrated College.
+A committed supporter of Integrated Education, June was part of the Parents Group who, with the support of the IEF in 2006, opened the independent post-primary Rowallane Integrated College.
 Two years later the school secured Department of Education development approval to join with Down Academy in Downpatrick to open the new Blackwater Integrated College.